Talking to others, or "networking," is the single most effective way to:

-Our annual ILR career fairs provide an excellent chance to meet employers.
+Our annual ILR career fairs provide an excellent opportunity to meet employers.
 The ILR Career Fair, held each October, focuses primarily on Human Resources, labor relations, HR consulting, and related opportunities.
 The Social Justice Career Fair, held each April in conjunction with ILR's Union Days activities, focuses on positions in the labor movement and social justice organizations.

 Employer Business Cards

 We maintain electronic versions of business cards of all employer representatives who visit campus to conduct on-campus interviews in ILR.
-You can also use this information to identify contacts at an organization that particularly interests you to learn more about possible employment opportunities.
+You may also use this information to identify contacts at an organization that particularly interests you to learn more about possible employment opportunities.